Chapter 19: How to Import Sound and Add Lip-Sync

 In the Layer Properties view, you can identify each lip drawing of a character.
 Harmony then automatically labels all of the cells in the character's element with the appropriate name.

-- In the Timeline view, select the sound layer.
+- In the Timeline or Xsheet view, select the sound layer.

 The options for that layer will appear in the Layer Properties view.